Signs of Suicide: How to Help

 Know How to Get Help

 If you or someone you know may be considering suicide, seek immediate help — call a local crisis center, dial 911, or take the individual to an emergency room.
 Free, confidential help is available 24/7 through the Military Crisis Line (also known as the Veterans Crisis Line and National Suicide Prevention Lifeline) at 800-273-8255 (military members and veterans press 1).
 You can also online chat with a Military Crisis Line responder or send a text to 838255.
 Even if there's no immediate crisis, trained counselors can offer guidance on how to help someone and point you to services (for mental health and substance abuse) and resources (suicide prevention coordinators).
-For additional suicide prevention and mental health resources, visit the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury website.
+For additional suicide prevention and mental health resources, visit the Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury websites.

 If a service member in your life is struggling with mental health concerns, encourage them to seek help.
 Suicide is a complex issue, but you can learn the warning signs, understand what to do, and how to get help.
 Being informed could help save a life.